What we aim to do in BEAT-AFib

 Who are our participants?

-The average age of the BEAT-Fib study participants is 66 years, and 56.7% of participants are male.
-50% of our participants have AFib and 50% do not have a history of AFib.
-We hope to be able to use data to find new predictors of developing AFib or developing more progressive forms of AFib.
-Looking at the distribution of common AFib risk factors amongst our non-AFib study population, 82% of our participants have a history of hypertension (high blood pressure), 74% of our population are age 65 or older, and 49% have a BMI over 30 kg/cm.
+The average age of the BEAT-AFib study participants is 66 years, and 63% of participants are male.
+We hope to be able to use the data collected from this study to find new predictors of developing AFib or developing more progressive forms of AFib.
+Looking at the distribution of common AFib risk factors amongst our non-AFib study population, 61% of our participants have a history of hypertension (high blood pressure), 63% of our population are age 65 or older, and 37% have a BMI over 30 kg/cm.

 AFib Research Update

 Since our last newsletter several months ago, our colleagues at UCSF have started new research projects and published papers on atrial fibrillation.
 Click the button to check out what we’ve been up to!